 Christmas Day is around the corner.
-You've sorted the turkey; you've got the pigs in blankets and you've even thought about what you'll do with the leftovers, but what about those extras that can turn your Christmas day cooking from standard to special?
-A filling breakfast before the Christmas presents, a teatime treat for last-minute guests or a sumptuous starter to kick off proceedings?
-Mary Berry has got you covered with recipes from her Classic cookbook: her collection of essential, fail-safe recipes for your favourite classic dishes.
+You've wrapped the presents, you've got the pigs in blankets and you've even thought about what you'll do with the leftovers, but what about those extras that can turn your Christmas Day cooking from standard to special?
+A filling breakfast before the Christmas presents, a teatime treat, or a sumptuous starter to kick off proceedings?
+Mary Berry has got you covered - scroll on for a selection of Mary's best recipes for Christmas Day.

 Kick off Christmas Day with a classic Eggs Benedict – fluffy English muffins, perfect poached eggs, streaky crispy bacon, spinach and homemade Hollandaise sauce.
 A proper breakfast treat.

-Stuck on the starter?
-Pair sweet, caramelised onions with punchy mustard and rich Gruyère cheese in Mary's French Onion Soup with Mustard Cheese Croûtes.
+For a more substantial starter, pair sweet, caramelised onions with punchy mustard and rich Gruyère cheese to make Mary's French Onion Soup with Mustard Cheese Croûtes.
 Classic and delicious, no modern twists needed.

 Swap the turkey centerpiece for a vegetarian vol-au-vent.
 This Wild Mushroom Galette recipe celebrates garlic mushrooms in a delicious creamy sauce filling with flaky puff pastry.
 Easier to make than a classic vol-au-vent, it's a delicious veggie Christmas Day alternative.